Updated June 2026 · ClinicalTrials.gov

 National Cancer Institute (NCI) is a federal-government sponsor.
 Government-funded trials, including those from the National Institutes of Health, are typically focused on public-health priorities, rare-disease research, and questions where commercial sponsors have less incentive to fund.
 They are also among the most rigorously documented trials on ClinicalTrials.gov.

-National Cancer Institute (NCI)'s research footprint spans Mesothelioma (5 trials), Colorectal Cancer (3), and Bladder Cancer (3) as the top three conditions.
+National Cancer Institute (NCI)'s research footprint spans Bladder Cancer (5 trials), Mesothelioma (5), and Prostate Cancer (3) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

 Trials by National Cancer Institute (NCI)

-Testing the Addition of an Anti-cancer Drug, ASTX727 (Cedazuridine, Decitabine), to Chemotherapy (Paclitaxel) and...
+Testing the Addition of an Anti-Cancer Drug, Abemaciclib, to the Usual Chemotherapy Treatment (5-Fluorouracil) for...

-This phase I trial tests the safety, side effects, and best dose of ASTX727 when given in combination with a usual approach of treatment with paclitaxel and pembrolizumab in...
+This phase I trial tests the safety, side effects, and best dose of abemaciclib in combination with 5-fluorouracil and how well it works in treating patients with colorectal...

 Testing the Addition of Sunitinib Malate to Lutetium Lu 177 Dotatate (Lutathera) in Pancreatic Neuroendocrine Tumors